SadorDev/Simple-Diabetes/README.md

 - **Forms**: React Hook Form for validation
 - **Backend / Database**: Node.js/ Supabase (for storing user data and glucose logs)
 - **Other tools**: React Icons, React Hot Toast, Recharts, date-fns

 ---

-## API Integration

-Primary API: Glooko API (for syncing blood glucose data from Aviva Mobile)

-This API will manage and upload blood glucose data from your device.
-It's important to note that Glooko relies on manual uploads, which might feel outdated for modern needs.
-Currently, I'm awaiting a response from Glooko at api@glooko.com regarding access to their API.

-Alternative API: TryVital Freestyle Libre (Wearables API)

-A more modern option that offers real-time glucose monitoring through wearables such as the Freestyle Libre.
-This API comes with a cost but provides a more seamless and up-to-date integration for glucose tracking.

----